staxrip/staxrip/README.md

 - Cut/Trim/Edit feature
 - External AviSynth filters and command line encoding applications can be integrated
 - Rich project, project template and profiles support
-- Large amount of macros that can be used in scripts and command lines to perform advanced tasks
-- Very rich log file for learning and troubleshooting purpose

 # Requirements